Steveris/steveris.github.io/glossary.md

 A black-budget federal agency tasked with the oversight, integration, containment and potential suppression of anomalous phenomena.
 Agents operate with federal authority and may use FBI identification during field operations for jurisdictional purposes.

 ### Division:
 The ten branches to which the Department has been divided.
-These Divisions are: Analytics, Archives, Containment, Executive, Field, Logistics and Infrastructure (LIF), Psychological Support Unit (PSU), Relations - Public Interface Division (PID), Research and Development (R&D) and Tactical Response.
+These Divisions are: Analytics, Archives, Containment, Executive, Field, Logistics Infrastructure and Facilities (LIF), Psychological Support Unit (PSU), Relations - Public Interface Division (PID), Research and Development (R&D) and Tactical Response.

 ### Element:
 Any occurrence, object, or entity within the Department's jurisdiction.
 Includes OPs, Entities, and Anomalies.